 COURSE OVERVIEW

-Learn how to build a successful career in film exhibition, programming, criticism or archival work.
+Launch your career in film exhibition, programming, criticism or archival work.

 Content Tabs

-You’ll learn about the practicalities of film exhibition in a wide range of environments, and how this intersects with other areas of film culture and industry, including distribution and archives.
 You will also study the practice of film criticism and comment - including reviewing and critically writing about films, filmmakers and the broader culture.
-You will also make a video essay to develop your skills in audiovisual criticism.
+You will also create a video essay to develop your skills in audiovisual criticism.
 The unique learning environment of the NFTS encourages creative dialogue between makers, curators and critics.

-As part of the course, you will also attend film festivals and have the opportunity to curate or contribute to festivals, seasons, pop up screenings and other events.
+As part of the course, you will also attend film festivals and will have the opportunity to curate or contribute to festivals, seasons, pop up screenings and other events.

-In addition, you will gain a thorough understanding of the process by which a film moves from a creative idea to an audience experience, and explore the history, theory and critical contexts of film and look at a variety of critical writing.
+You will gain a thorough understanding of the process by which a film moves from a creative idea to an audience experience, and explore the history, theory and critical contexts of film and look at a variety of critical writing.

 Professional Work Experience